jamesadevine/pldi-artifact-evaluation/README.md

       -   copy artifacts/microbit-jukebox.hex to micro:bit drive (plugged into computer via USB cable)

 ## 2. Work with the Jacdac web site
+   - **Make sure to use a browser that supports WebUSB on your OS.** Combinations we have tested:
+      - Chrome on Windows/MacOs
+      - Edge on Windows
    - Open https://aka.ms/jacdac
    - attach micro:bit to computer via USB
    - press the connect button in the Jacdac web site (and see the various modules connected to the micro:bit (from step 1) displayed in the dashboard)